chiphuyen/stanford-tensorflow-tutorials/setup/setup_instruction.md

-Tensorflow supports both Python 2.7 and Python 3.3+.
-Note that for Windows, TensorFlow supports only 64-bit Python 3.5.
+Tensorflow supports both Python 2.7 and Python 3.3+. <b>Note that for Windows, TensorFlow supports only 64-bit Python 3.5.</b>
 For this course, I will use Python 2.7.
 But you’re welcome to use either Python 2 or Python 3 for the assignments.
 The starter code, though, will be in Python 2.7

+Google has a pretty detailed instruction on how to download and setup Tensorflow.
+You can follow it here: https://www.tensorflow.org/get_started/os_setup

 Unless your computer has GPU, you should install Tensorflow without GPU support.

-Google has a pretty detailed instruction on how to download and setup Tensorflow.
-You can follow it here.

 My recommendation is always set up Tensorflow using virtualenv.
+For the list of dependencies, please consult the file requirements.txt.
+This list will be updated as the course progresses.

-Below is a simpler instruction on how to install tensorflow.
+Below is a simpler instruction on how to install tensorflow for people using Mac OS.
+If you have any problem installing Tensorflow, feel free to post it on Piazza: https://piazza.com/class/ix3wqoxjg1v5co

 ## Install TensorFlow<br>
 ### For Mac OS